 If you happen to visit Eilat, you will probably see the mall that stands right next to the sea-line.
 That’s Mall Ayam.
 Beside it, to its south, lays a huge plaza.
-At the front of the plaza is an elevated area and on top of that area there are a small clay building and an interesting monument, displaying a bunch of people crowded around a flag pole and a person hanging an Israeli flag at the top of that pole.
+At the front of the plaza is an elevated area.
+On top of that area, there are a small clay building and an interesting monument, displaying a bunch of people crowded around a flag pole and a person hanging an Israeli flag at the top of that pole.
 That’s Umm Rash-Rash Plaza.

-A few weeks ago I was going to the mall.
-I passed by the front of the plaza, while a father and his little girl passed by in front of me.
+A few weeks ago I went to the mall.
+I passed by the plaza, while a father and his little girl passed in front of me.